-6 Major Factors Affecting Fibre Optic Cabling Performance
+6 Major Factors Affecting Fiber Optic Installation Performance

 - Incorrect specification of fibre optic cabling

 If the speed you wish your network to run on doesn’t have the correct fibre optic cabling installed, it will never run at the desired speed.
-For example for 10Gig speeds the maximum cable length you can run ranges from OM1 (33metres), OM2 (82metres), OM3 (300metres) OM4 (400metres).
-Exceed this distances or pick the wrong fibre optic cable and your network will not perform at the desired speed and standard
+For example, for 10Gig speeds and links the maximum cable length varies.
+For example, the fibre optic cable ranges from OM1 (33metres), OM2 (82metres), OM3 (300metres) to OM4 (400metres).
+Exceed this distance or pick the wrong fibre optic cable and your network will not perform at the desired speed and standard

 If the fibre optic cabling connector ends become dirty then the transmission can be intermittent or not work at all.
 Keeping the unused optical fibre cabling connectors covered when not in use goes a long way to alleviating this problem

 Fibre optic cabling has a specific bend radius and pulling tension guidelines.
 These are to be followed when installing the main cabling runs.
-If the cable becomes stretched or bent too tightly then the quality of light down the cable is compromised resulting in a poor or non-existent performance.
+If the cable becomes stretched or bent too tightly then the quality of light down the cable is compromised.
+Therefore, resulting in a poor or non-existent performance.